-Corequisite: MAST 1101, MAST 1111, MAST 1115

-The course begins with the fundamentals of initiating, tracking and processing insurance forms for commercial insurance carriers.
+Corequisite: MAST 1101, MAST 1111, MAST 1115 The course begins with the fundamentals of initiating, tracking and processing insurance forms for commercial insurance carriers.
 Basic theory and coding principles utilizing Current Procedural Terminology (CPT), International Classification of Diseases (ICD-10-CM), and Healthcare Common Procedure Coding System (HCPCS) for completion of medical insurance claims.
 Use of appropriate terminology is emphasized along with accurate abstracting of information from the office medical record.
 A Competency Based Exam (CBE) for accurate completion of CMS-1500 is completed.
-The second half of the course continues emphasis of accuracy in CPT and ICD-10-CM coding skills and moves into insurance problem-solving, and initiating, tracking and processing Blue Plans, managed care plans, private insurance, Medicare, Medicaid, TRICARE, Veteran's Health Care, Workers' Compensation, and finishes with introduction to Diagnosis Related Groups (DRGs).
+The second half of the course continues emphasis of accuracy in CPT and ICD-10-CM coding skills and moves into insurance problem-solving, and initiating, tracking and processing Blue Plans, managed care plans, private insurance, Medicare, Medicaid, TRICARE,

+Veteran's Health Care, Workers' Compensation, and finishes with introduction to Diagnosis Related Groups (DRGs).
-MAST 2220 Emergency Medical 3 credits Procedures

-Prerequisite: MAST 1101, MAST 1111, MAST 1115 Corequisite: MAST 2215, MAST 2220, MAST 2240
+MAST 2220 Emergency Medical 3 credits Procedures Prerequisite: MAST 1101, MAST 1111, MAST 1115

-Introduction of theory and techniques employed by the health care professional in emergency situations.
+Corequisite: MAST 110, MAST 111, MAST 1115 Corequisite: MAST 2215, MAST 2220, MAST 2240 Introduction of theory and techniques employed by the health care professional in emergency situations.
 Course includes simulations and laboratory sessions to identify and institute appropriate responses to various emergency incidents.
 Included with the emergency procedures is a course in cardiopulmonary resuscitation.
 With successful completion of the course, the student will receive a course completion card in adult, child, and infant CPR.

-MAST 2226 Clinical Practicum II 1 credit Prerequisite: MAST 1101, MAST 1111, MAST 1126, MAST 2220, MAST 2230, MAST 2240 Corequisite: MAST 2297 ambulatory healthcare setting.
+MAST 2226 Clinical Practicum II 1 credit Prerequisite: MAST 1101, MAST 1111, MAST 1126, MAST 2220, MAST 2230, MAST 2240 Corequisite: MAST 2297

+The Medical Assistant Practicum Program is an unpaid practicum, under professional supervision, in an ambulatory healthcare setting.
 The practicum program allows students to continue hands on learning for safe and effective performance of patient care in the medical office.
 Students will demonstrate knowledge gained, and the psychomotor skills and affective behaviors acquired, from previous learning performances of core curriculum in the administrative and clinical duties of a medical assistant.